-The following graph summarizes the stock ownership of each of the officers above and our non-employee directors as of April 8, 2024, as a multiple of base salary or annual cash retainer, respectively, then in effect, pursuant to our stock ownership quidelines.
+The following graph summarizes the stock ownership of each of our executive officers and our non-employee directors as of April 9, 2025, as a multiple of base salary or annual cash retainer, respectively, then in effect, pursuant to our stock ownership guidelines.

-STOCK OWNERSHIP GUIDELINES DATA AS OF APRIL 8, 2024(1)
+STOCK OWNERSHIP GUIDELINES DATA AS OF APRIL 9, 2025(1)

-(1) Ownership multiples are based on actual ownership as of March 31, 2024.
+- (1) Ownership multiples are based on actual ownership as of March 31, 2025.
 Ownership multiples above are shown for illustrative purposes and may be less than the valuations provided for in our stock ownership guidelines.
-Once an officer or director complies with the applicable guidelines, a subsequent decline in stock price has no effect on compliance.
+Once an officer or director complies with the applicable guidelines, a subsequent decline in stock price has no effect on compliance. - (2) Messrs.
+Gourmand and Gupta were appointed as executive officers in January 2025, and Mr. Booth is not included as his employment terminated effective January 2, 2025.